ovachiever/sword-rose-matrix/README.md

-# The Sword and Rose Matrix Research Project
+# The Sword and Rose Matrix
+The infantile beginnings of an astro-esoteric research project and a call for community assistance to work through and determine "is there anything here that's signal or slop?"

+The papers are in the /doc folder, everything else is supplemental.
+This was a weekend project after o3 came out, so, it's rough but its interesting.

 ## License